'Postcard' / 'Postcard from Hallmark' Virus Hoax

 So don't depend on this type of viral alert for protection, and avoid forwarding such messages to other people unless you can confirm with some certainty that the threat they describe is real.

-3. Protecting yourself from real virus and trojan threats entails a few simple but critical measures.
+3. Protecting yourself from real virus and Trojan horse threats entails a few simple but critical measures.
 Follow them religiously:

 - Always be very careful concerning which attachments you open and which files you download.
 If you can't be reasonably sure they are safe, don't open or download them.